 You might say, “It sounds like you feel upset because you can’t find the race car you were playing with earlier.
 Would you like me to help you find it?”

-4. Give a warm hug
+Give your toddler a warm hug

 Sometimes all our kids need has nothing to do with words, or even our help with getting something done.
 All they need is a place to crumble, vulnerable yet safe.